Boris Johnson tells EU leaders to stop whining about Trump

 Johnson's optimism contrasts with the lukewarm response from many EU politicians to Trump -- a candidate who lobbed insults at Europe and European leaders during his campaign, and was heavily criticized in turn.

-Now they are having to put aside their differences with President-elect and are pledging to work with him.
+Now they are having to put aside their differences with the President-elect and are pledging to work with him.

 German Chancellor Angela Merkel, whom Trump slammed during the campaign for "ruining Germany" by accepting large numbers of refugees, spoke on the phone Thursday with the President-elect, a German government representative told CNN.